UrbanCode/velocity-plugins-index/README.md

 There are 2 main file types that must abide by strict guidelines:

-* `info.json`: A JSON object contains the following fields:
+* `info.json`: A JSON object containing the following fields:

     | Field | Type | Required | Description |
     | ----- | ---- | -------- | ----------- |